Codeminer42/cm42-central/README.md

     # Up container
     $ docker-compose up

-You should then be able to navigate to `http://localhost:3000/` in a web browser.
+You should then be able to navigate to http://cm42-central.localhost/ in a web browser.
 You can log in with the test username `foo@bar.com`, password `asdfasdf`.

+To manage the postgres database, you can access http://adminer.cm42-central.localhost, using the following credentials:

+- **server**: postgres
+- **username**: postgres
+- **passowrd**: postgres

 Heroku setup
 ------------